How To Help Constipation: Symptoms, Cause & Treatment 2023

 • Hemorrhoids (lumps around the anus, usually accompanied by bleeding)

-• Collection of dry stool in rectum
+• Collection of dry stool in the rectum

 • Bowel incontinence (liquid stool that leaks through)

-How To Relieve Constipation
+How To Help Constipation During Pregnancy?

-How To Help Constipation During Pregnancy
+How To Help Constipation During Pregnancy?

-According to the NHS England[11], there are many interventions that can be put into place to help constipation during pregnancy.
+According to NHS England, there are many interventions that can be put into place to help constipation during pregnancy.
 These include;

 • Eat more fiber (20-30g), by basing your food choices around